32blit/32blit-sdk/docs/32blit.md

 ### Flasher Can't Find 32Blit Port

 If `make example.flash` fails to find the correct port, re-run `cmake` with `-DFLASH_PORT=[PORT PATH]`.

-This does not work if your device is in DFU mode.
+Port-detection does not work if your device is in DFU mode.
 Either reset it to get it out, or it it's stuck in DFU mode (or just boots into a black screen), you may need to reflash the firmware.

 ### Cmake Errors